 Flow cytometers are designed to perform quantitative measurements on individual cells and other particles with speed, accuracy and precision.
 As with all high-performance instrumentation, flow cytometers must be calibrated frequently to ensure accuracy and reliability.
 The stability, uniformity and reproducibility of our fluorescent microsphere products make them ideal reference standards for flow cytometry.
 However, because of the high variability in quantum yields of bound dyes and the heterogeneity of protein labeling, as well as problems with stoichiometry and accessibility in binding to targets, bead standards containing a known number of fluorophores per bead do not necessarily provide accurate information about the number of ligands bound to a cell.

-PeakFlow flow cytometry reference beads are stained with fluorescent dyes that have been carefully selected to produce emission peaks coincident with labeled cells used in typical flow cytometry applications.
-The emission profiles for these standards are intentionally narrow in comparison to fluorescein-labeled cells (Figure 23.2.3).
+The Cell Sorting Set-Up Beads are fluorescent dye–infused microspheres that have been optimized for use with UV (C16506), blue (C16508), green/yellow (C16509) and red (C16507) lasers.
+The dyes used in the manufacture of the Cell Sorting Set-up Beads have been carefully selected to provide emission peaks coincident with cells labeled with commonly used fluorescent dyes.
+The emission profiles for these standards are intentionally narrow in comparison to cells labeled with a corresponding fluorescent dye (Figure 23.2.3).
 Consequently, PeakFlow beads serve as reference sources with emissions centered upon the expected fluorescence of the experimental sample.
-Because PeakFlow beads are highly uniform with respect to both size and fluorescence intensity, and because they approximate the size, emission wavelength and intensity of many biological samples, they can be used to calibrate a flow cytometer's laser source, optics, stream flow and cell sorting system without wasting valuable and sensitive experimental material.
-Furthermore, due to their narrow emission profiles, PeakFlow beads of two different fluorescent colors exhibit minimal spectral overlap, and little or no color compensation is needed when setting up for multicolor experiments.
+Due to their narrow emission profiles, beads of two different fluorescent colors exhibit minimal spectral overlap, and little or no color compensation is needed when setting up for multicolor experiments.

-As with all of our flow cytometry standard microspheres, PeakFlow beads are stained internally rather than on the surface.
+As with all of our flow cytometry standard microspheres, the Cell Sorting Set-Up Beads are stained internally rather than on the surface.
 The dyes are therefore insulated from environmental interactions that could cause variable fluorescence output, resulting in excellent signal stability.
-These fluorescent polystyrene microspheres are supplied as suspensions packaged in dropper vials for convenient dispensation, with a choice of seven fluorescent colors and, for most products, two different sizes (Spectral characteristics of PeakFlow flow cytometry reference beads—Table 23.9).
+These 6.0 µm–diameter fluorescent polystyrene microspheres are supplied as suspensions packaged in dropper vials for convenient dispensation, with a choice of four fluorescent colors to match the flow cytometer's laser (Spectral characteristics of Cell Sorting Set-Up Beads—Table 23.9).

-Figure 23.2.3 Normalized emission spectra of PeakFlow Green flow cytometry reference beads (P14827, solid line) and fluorescein-labeled cells (dashed line).
-The narrow emission spectrum of PeakFlow beads is approximately centered on the broader emission spectrum of fluorescein.
+Figure 23.2.3 Normalized emission spectra of Cell Sorting Set-Up Beads for Blue Lasers (C16508, solid line) and fluorescein-labeled cells (dashed line).
+The narrow emission spectrum of Cell Sorting Set-Up Beads for Blue Lasers is approximately centered on the broader emission spectrum of fluorescein.

 AbC Anti-Mouse and AbC Anti-Rat/Hamster Bead Kits